Zero-Tang/NoirVisor/src/vt_core/readme.md

 ### INVD Interception
 The `invd` instruction must be intercepted by NoirVisor.
 The `invd` instruction invalidates all caches without writing them back to the main memory.
 In this regard, NoirVisor must take responsibility to prevent the guest purposefully corrupting the global memory.
 Virtualization of `invd` instruction is actually simple: execute `wbinvd` instruction on exit of `invd`.
 At least this is what Hyper-V would do.
 Intel VT-x forces any hypervisor developers to intercept `invd` instruction.

+### CR8 Interception
+In that Intel VT-x lacks support of local APIC, which is instead present in AMD-V, there is no space left for the `cr8` register.
+Therefore, NoirVisor must emulate the behavior of the `cr8` register. <br>
+When an external interrupt is to be injected, the priority of the interrupt will be compared with `cr8` value.
+If the priority of the interrupt is greater, the interrupt will be injected.
+Otherwise, it will be held pending. <br>
+When writes to `cr8` register is intercepted, it will check if there is pending external interrupts and inject it accordingly.
+Nevertheless, if the guest has `RFLAGS.IF` cleared, the interrupt is still pending even if the priority is high enough.
+Intercept the interrupt-window in order to get it injected. <br>
+When reads from `cr8` register is intercepted, it will return the virtualized value of `cr8` register.

 ### I/O Interception
 I/O Interceptions are mandatory in that I/O operations in Guest are not supposed to go to real hardwares.
 Instead, they should go to virtual appliances, which Host is supposed to emulate.
 Switch the world to the host so that host will be handling Guest's I/O. Intel VT-x can specify `Unconditional I/O Exits` in `Primary Processor-based VM-Execution Control` field of VMCS, so it may save space so that we don't have to allocate pages for I/O bitmaps.